foreverfl/vscode/docs/languages/javascript.md

 To disable auto imports, set `"javascript.suggest.autoImports"` to `false`.

 > [!TIP]
 > VS Code tries to infer the best import style to use.
-You can explicitly configure the preferred quote style and path style for imports added to your code with the `setting(javascript.preferences.quoteStyle)` and `setting(javascript.preferences.importModuleSpecifier)` settings.
+You can explicitly configure the preferred quote style and path style for imports added to your code with the `javascript.preferences.quoteStyle` and `javascript.preferences.importModuleSpecifier` settings.

 ### Add imports on paste